ymunemasa/data-tutorials/tutorials/hortonworks/incremental-backup-using-hdp-azure-and-falcon/tutorial.md

+---
+title: Incremental Backup of Data from HDP to Azure using Falcon for Disaster Recovery
+tutorial-id: 340
+tutorial-series: Governance
+tutorial-version: hdp-2.4.0
+intro-page: true
+components: [falcon, ambari]
+---

 ## Introduction

 Apache Falcon simplifies the configuration of data motion with: replication; lifecycle management; lineage and traceability.
 This provides data governance consistency across Hadoop components.